No one can deny that Japan is a beautiful country. It is jampacked with discoveries from culture to technology to nature!

 You can explore the canyon by boat or by hiking along the paved path everywhere in the canyon.
-But if you want to see the close-up detail of the fascinating canyon walls, you got to take the boat.
+But if you want to see the fascinating canyon walls’ close-up detail, you have to take the boat.

-At the southernmost Okinawa prefecture lies another fantastic cave that again shall drop your jaw to the ground even you’re already underground!
+At the southernmost Okinawa prefecture lies another fantastic cave that will drop your jaw to the ground even if you’re already underground!
 LOL.
 Just kidding!
 It’s just the caves are otherworldly, and they always have unrealistic beauty that surprises.

-The Gyukusendo Cave in Okinawa is the second-longest cave in Japan, despite being on a small island.
+Despite being on a small island, the Gyukusendo Cave in Okinawa is the second-longest cave in Japan.
 It has a total length of 5 kilometers (3.1 miles), but only 850 meters (2788 ft) is open to the public.

-The cave is said to be creating stunning stalactites and stalagmites for over 300,000 years now.
-What makes them even more fascinating is it is actually a limestone cave grown on a coral reef!
+The cave has been creating stunning stalactites and stalagmites for over 300,000 years now.
+What makes them even more fascinating is it is actually limestone cave grown on a coral reef!